benhayehudi/nex/Article.md

 <% end %>
 ```

 Finally, we want to make sure our application routes our paths correctly.
-In the `routes.rb` file located in `/config/` add the following two lines:
+In the `routes.rb` file, located in `/config/`, add the following two lines:

 ```ruby
 root 'messenger#index'